state-less/clean-starter/README.md

 * TypeScript - Static Typing + Intellisense
 * ESLint - Linter
 * Babel - Transpile import / export
+* Transform JSX

 # Get Started
 ## git
     git init
     git remote add clean-code https://github.com/state-less/clean-starter-backend.git
     git fetch --all
-    git checkout clean-code/backend -- *
+    git checkout clean-code/react-server -- *
     git remote remove clean-code

-This initialized a new git repository (you can omit this step if you already have git setup) Add this repository as another remote (you can have as many as you want) Once you fetched the remote you can checkout single files from it without affecting any history Checkout all the files contained in the backend branch (see backend branch)
+This initializes a new git repository (you can omit this step if you already have git setup) Add this repository as another remote (you can have as many as you want) Once you fetched the remote you can checkout single files from it without affecting any history Checkout all the files contained in the backend branch (see backend branch)